flipperdevices/flipperzero-firmware/README.md

 three classes of pulse lengths.

-However often pulses of the same theoretical length have slightly different lenghts in the case of high and low level (RF on or off), so we classify them separately for robustness.
+However often pulses of the same theoretical length have slightly different lengths in the case of high and low level (RF on or off), so we classify them separately for robustness.

 # Usage